 Area D is well connected by transit and is serviced directly by several bus routes, including a rapid transit bus (Route 99 B-Line).
 In 2019, UBC launched a campaign to extend the Millennium Line Broadway Extension from Arbutus Street to UBC.
 TransLink is now advancing the next stages of planning.
+If a future approved SkyTrain alignment crosses or is adjacent to the Plan area, further planning work may be considered to address potential land use impacts or policy considerations.

-Over the next 30 years, a growing proportion of new residents are expected to be either over the age of 60 or under the age of 30 groups more dependent upon nonautomobile modes of transportation.
-Future employment growth at U Hill Village, Ielam, and UBC may also increase demand for people to travel through Area D.
+Over the next 30 years, a growing proportion of new residents are expected to be either over the age of 60 or under the age of 3017; groups that are often more dependent upon non-automobile modes of transportation.
+Future employment growth at U Hill Village, leləm, and UBC may also increase demand for people to travel through Area D.